oscarotero/Embed/README.md

 Name | Type | Description
 -----|------|------------
 `key` | `string` | The access token used to get info from facebook graph API.
+`fields` | `string` | Comma-separated list of fields to query.
+Please refer to [Facebook documentation](https://developers.facebook.com/docs/graph-api/reference/event) for the full list of available fields.

 ## Example with all options: